 - Especially for habitat restoration projects, we recommend using milkweed plant materials originally sourced as close to the planting location as possible.
 See the USFS Celebrating Wildflowers website for more information.

+When planting seed outdoors, keep in mind that all plants have optimal soil temperatures for germination, which makes propagation a little more difficult.
+It is best to plant the seeds as early as possible, but make sure that you plant after the last frost.
 Sow milkweed seeds by scattering them on the soil surface 1/4-1/2 inch apart, and then cover with about 1/4 inch of additional soil.
 Water frequently after planting until plants become established.
-Many species need to be vernalized (cold treated) before planting.
+Many species need to be vernalized (cold-treated) before planting.
 See Monarch Watch's milkweed propagation guide for recommendations on growing milkweed.
-Vernalized seeds can be planted in the spring after the danger of frost has passed.
-Non-vernalized seeds can be planted in the fall, and nature will provide the cold treatment.

 Other Useful Resources